jumpiu/jumpiu/source/_posts/js-style-guide.md

 Exactly one blank line separates each section that is present, except the file's implementation, which may be preceded by 1 or 2 blank lines.

 # Naming
-  - lowerCamelCase: package, method
+  - lowerCamelCase: package, method, parameter, field, variable
-  - UpperCamelCase: class, enum, parameter, field, variable
+  - UpperCamelCase: class, enum
   - ALL_UPPERCASE: constant

 # Formatting